MartinPellizzer/terrawhisper-compiler/articles/arctium-lappa/medicine.md

 - **Sesquiterpene Lactones**:   Compounds with potential anti-inflammatory effects, which may help in reducing inflammation-related conditions.
 - **Phytosterols**:   Plant-derived compounds structurally similar to cholesterol, which may help manage cholesterol levels in the body and support heart health.

-## What are the key preparations of burdock for health purposes?
+## What are the medicinal preparations of burdock for health purposes?

 Burdock (Arctium lappa) showcases its diverse medicinal applications through various key preparations, each offering distinct health benefits.
 The root of this plant serves as the primary component in most preparations, known for its rich composition of antioxidants, inulin, polyphenols, and essential oils.
 Burdock Root Tea, a popular infusion made by steeping dried root slices in hot water, aids in liver health, digestion, and detoxification.
 Tinctures, formulated by extracting the root in alcohol, and capsules, containing powdered root extracts, provide anti-inflammatory properties and help regulate blood sugar levels.